theramiyer/blog/content/post/2022/remote-work.md

 Compare this with the time and effort needed to set up the workspace and getting a cup of tea.

 Second, the urban physical infrastructure.
 Ours in Bangalore is beyond pathetic.
 Pothole-ridden roads that kill people, lack of parking spaces, unreliable and perpetually slow bus service, absolute chaos during rains ... all this drains us.
 Not everyone lives near their offices.
-The pandemic and the unavailability of cabs during the time has led to a lot of us buying personal vehicles, thereby increasing the traffic further, once everything opened up.
-All this deters us from venturing out.
+The pandemic and the unavailability of cabs during the time has led to a lot of us buying personal vehicles.
+This led to an increase in the traffic further, once everything opened up.

 The fuel prices do not help either.
 And if your workplace provides transport, you end up working according to your Transportation team's clock instead of your own.

 Safety is a problem as well, especially for women employees.
 The crime rates seem to have increased.
 A new wave of the pandemic is almost always around the corner.
-These are also a factor deterring people from coming to work.
+These are also a factor discouraging people from coming to work.

 Also, the price of food has doubled, compared to the pre-pandemic era, while the quality has deteriorated.
 I, for one, prefer home-cooked food today.
 A lot of my friends and colleagues echo this sentiment.
 We can eat it hot and fresh when working from home.

 These issues must be addressed before we start talking about "nice and calm" workspaces and "a cup of green tea".
-When compared with the price you must pay to work from the office, these "incentives" are peanuts.
+When compared with the price you must pay to work from the office, these "incentives" are negligible.

 ## But that is not all

-But that is not the end of it.
 There are indeed some points in favour of going to the office, apart from the "soft" benefits such as casual conversations and better mental health.

 The first among them is ergonomics.